 Organic Traffic: All traffic coming from clicks on pages ranking in search engines organically.

-ORM: Online reputation management which involves having a good clean online image where only positive pages show up while searching for a person, company or brands name.
+ORM: Online reputation management involves having a good clean online image where only positive pages show up while searching for a person, company or brand’s name.

 Outbound Link: Links on your site pointing to external sites.

-Page Title: Contains the title of the webpage that explains what the webpage is about.
+Page Title: This contains the title of the webpage that explains what the webpage is about.
 It should be optimized and contain keywords.